SarvarKh/ofn-wiki/Testing-and-Rspec-Tips.md

 The "let" statements here are a particular syntax for defining data in rspec.
 For a description of how "let" statements work, see the RSpec docs here: https://www.relishapp.com/rspec/rspec-core/v/2-11/docs/helper-methods/let-and-let

 <h3>Running Specs</h3>
-bundle exec rake db:test:prepare         to prepare the db rspec spec/path/to/spec.rb:#lineNum      will run the tests from a specific line
+bundle exec rake db:test:prepare..........to prepare the db<br>
+rspec spec/path/to/spec.rb:#lineNum.......will run the tests from a specific line<br>

 Finished in 4.55 seconds
 1 example, 0 failures